kssajith/easy_invest/README.md

 Features to Implement:

-Date picker
+- Date picker
-Validation to the date field
+- Validation to the date field
-validation at server side
+- validation at server side
+- Searchable input for scheme selection
+- style changes - DONE
+- xirr calculation
+- deployment to heroku
+- rspec
+- documentation
-Searchable input for scheme selection style changes xirr calculation deployment to heroku rspec documentation error message for invaid output
+- error message for invaid output